 2.11 Response to review report and action plan

-2.11.1 Guides and templates for development and documentation of the response and action plan will be produced by the Office of the Pro Vice-Chancellor (International and Quality), provided to the Review Leader and made available on MyUSC.
+2.11.1 Guides and templates for development and documentation of the response and action plan will be produced by the Quality Office, provided to the Review Leader and made available on MyUSC.

 2.11.2 The Review Leader will: